 - You will be asked to remove your shoes prior to entering the Hall; you may wish to wear or bring warm socks.

 - Please wear layered clothing as the hall temperature can vary from cool to warm.

 - In consideration of all participants, please do not wear scented personal care products to Spirit Rock.
 This includes "natural" products and even scented laundry soaps.
-For a helpful website with more information on the effects of scents on others, please check out nofrangrance.org.
+For more information, you can go here.

 Spirit Rock is wheelchair accessible.
 If you have any other access needs, please call (415) 488-0164 x 276.